SoftwareBrothers/adminjs-dev/docs-src/tutorials/passing-resources.md

 You have 2 options:

-1. you can either add an __entire Database__ and AdminBro will fetch all resources from it,
+1. you can either add an __entire Database__ so given Adapter can fetch all resources from it,
 2. or you can pass __each Resource__ one by one.

-The first option is very easy, but the second allows you to modify the resources, see: {@tutorial 04-customizing-resources}.
+The first option is very easy, but the second allows you to modify the resources, see tutorial: {@tutorial customizing-resources}.

 Both passing __entire Database__ or __each Resource__ can be done via {@link AdminBro~AdminBroOptions AdminBro options}